๐ฏ Accuracy & Evidence-Completeness Update

 - Confidence Scoring: Calculates scores based on identity strength, temporal proximity, and artifact diversity

-Key Advantage: Efficiently tracks specific applications or files across the entire forensic timeline without loading all data into memory.
+Key Advantage: Its identity-centric approach ensures highly efficient tracking of specific applications or files across the entire forensic timeline, regardless of their timestamps, without loading all data into memory.

 Time-Based Methodology